Loading…

 4. Plastic preparation

 To prepare the plastic surface, make sure the surface is clean of dust, grease, oil, paint or any other dirt.
 Adisolve is the ideal product for removing oil, grease, tar and other stubborn deposits.
-Scratching the surface of the plastic will increase the surface area for the adhesive to adhere to.
+Scratching the surface of the plastic or metal will increase the surface area for the adhesive to adhere to.

 5. Apply adhesive